happyhil/docker-data-science-container/README.md

 $ pip3 install virtualenv
 ```

-# create a test project
+# 2. create a test project

-make sure that you are in the docker!
+Make sure that you are in the docker!

-make a new user and switch to it.
-Ceate project direct and setup virtualenv.
+Create a new user and switch to it.
+Create project direct and setup virtualenv.

 ```bash
 $ adduser <username>